 - Pour in the vodka.
 Place lid on jar.

 - Place the Mason jar in the refrigerator for two weeks.
 Sample the vodka.
 If the vodka is pleasingly limey, decant the vodka into the gift jars.

-- Refill with vodka, place lid on jar and place back in the refrigerator.
-Wait two weeks and repeat process.
+- Refill with vodka, place lid on jar, and place back in the refrigerator.
+Wait two weeks and repeat the process.
 Again, sample the vodka.
 You can repeat the process until the limes are no longer giving out enough flavor.

 Originally published on December 4, 2014.
 Updated with new pictures and information.